Ethnicity pay gap

 Addressing the ethnicity pay gap

-NCHA is committed to doing everything that we can to reduce the ethnicity pay gap.
-Reducing the pay gap is not a quick fix and it will be several years before we make further inroads into the improvement we have made to date.
+We are committed to doing everything that we can to reduce the ethnicity pay gap.
+Reducing the pay gap is not a quick fix and it will be several years before we expect to see improvement.

-• Continue to target an increase in the representation of women and ethnically diverse colleagues in higher paid positions, including at managerial level, through use of initiatives like the Rooney Rule and diverse panels
+- Increase the representation of ethnically diverse colleagues in higher paid positions including people manager roles through use of initiatives like the Rooney Rule and diverse panels.

-• Continue to use anonymised applicant data to reduce unconscious bias in recruitment
+- Use anonymised applicant data to reduce unconscious bias in recruitment.

-• Continue to monitor workforce data to understand the impact of our recruitment processes on appointments to people manager roles in relation to gender and ethnicity.
+- Monitor workforce data to understand the impact of our recruitment processes on appointments to people manager roles in relation to ethnicity.

-We will continue working with colleagues, trade unions, EDI Panel and relevant forums to achieve these goals.
+We will continue working with colleagues, trade unions, our Equality, Diversity and Inclusion Panel and relevant forums to achieve these goals.